 The number of satellites required to reach FOC is the minimum number of satellites that provide the required level of performance (e.g. availability).
-In addition, a ground segment that provides global coverage is necessary (this could be four to six strategically located ground stations).
+In addition, a ground segment that provides global coverage is necessary.

 It should be noted that at FOC the MEOSAR system should provide near-instantaneous alerting and locating services for existing 406 MHz beacons, therefore, it could be assumed that the MEOSAR system could become the primary alerting source for 406 MHz beacons.